Secure Transportation Services

 - Class A Licensed issued by Mesa County

 If a Secure Transportation Service is actively licensed in any County in Colorado and wishes to conduct transports into or out of Delta County, they must contact Delta County Emergency Management by calling 970-874-2004 and discussing the reciprocity request.
-No automatic reciprocity is granted.
+No automatic reciprocity is granted and a simple request form must be completed.
+The request form documents agency contact information, documentation of valid license and permit(s) and proof of insurance.

 Complaints and Investigations